 New York City is known as the city that never sleeps, and that slogan is true in many New York City workplace cultures.
 Taking necessary time off to rest and engage in personal care on days off can expose an employee to ridicule among co-workers or management.
 Many employees feel like they will be fired at any moment if they don’t compete fiercely in their workplace.

-Signs Of An Overcompetitive Workplace in New York City
+Signs Of An Overcompetitive Workplace & Playing Favorites in New York City

 Signs of an overly competitive workplace typically involve a charged and stressful atmosphere.
 When competitiveness helps employees try to outdo each other in a productive, friendly way, the employer hasn’t created a hostile work environment.
 However, when workplace competitiveness becomes a zero-sum game, a hostile workplace can occur.